 Collaborate Ultra

 Collaborate Ultra is a video conferencing tool.
 Participants can see others via webcam, hear and ask questions via voice or instant messaging, and share presentations and ideas using a common whiteboard or by sharing screens.
 Sessions are recorded and can be posted with other course materials in a Blackboard course or shared outside of Blackboard as a direct link.
 This is best for synchronous classes, where the faculty member and the students are all meeting at the same time.
-This method allows for more of an in-class feel with discussions and communication occuring just as it would in class.
+This method allows for more of an in-class feel with discussions and communication occurring just as it would in class.

 Related Articles: